mwalle/flash-trigger/README.md

 | BT1 | 1 | CR2032 Coin Cell Holder | - |
 | J1, J2 | 2 | MillMax 0550 Pin Receptable | - |
 | J3, J4 | 2 | MillMax 0508 PCB Pin | - |

+## Kits and PCBs

+If you need a PCB, a kit or maybe an assembled board, contact me at
+<flash-trigger@walle.cc>.

 ## License